Make A Gift

 Regardless of its size, your gifts have a real and meaningful effect on the work of the Stone Center.
 Whether you support deserving students through fellowship opportunities, research that leads to innovative revisions to existing schools of thought, community outreach projects, international initiatives, or our visual and performing arts programs, your gift helps us to make a difference in the lives of real people.

-Your gift, which can conveniently be made on the Giving to Carolina Web page, makes possible the many programs we provide to the campus and surrounding community.
-In supporting the Center, you play an important role in advancing the Stone Center’s mission and vision to “encourage and support the critical examination of all dimensions of African and African- American diaspora cultures through sustained and open discussion, dialogue and debate…”
+Your gift, which can conveniently be made on the Giving to Carolina web page, makes possible the many programs we provide to the campus and surrounding community.
+In supporting the Center, you play an important role in advancing the Stone Center’s mission and vision.

 The Seat Naming Campaign offers donors the opportunity to inscribe their name, a loved one’s name, their business, or in memoriam, to create a lasting legacy.
 A permanent brass plate with your inscription will be installed on the seat you select in the Stone Center Auditorium.
 Your named seat serves as a reminder of your commitment to the Stone Center’s mission.